-As the scientific reviewers will not be assessing any of the PPI review sections, and vice versa, it is vital that the sections reviewed by the PPI Panel are written in accessible plain English.
-Failure to do this may result in the PPI representatives not being able to accurately score these sections of your application.
+Please note, the scientific reviewers will not be assessing any of the PPI review sections, and vice versa.
+As such, it is vital that the sections appraised by patient representatives are written in accessible plain English.
+Failure to do this may result in the patient representatives not being able to accurately give feedback on these sections of your application.